FlyingWorkshop/incentives-in-computer-science/README.md

 ## Contributing

 The course reader is built around [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
-To contribute, it will be helpful to familiarize yourself with (in order of importance):$\LaTeX$, Markdown, Python, Sphinx, and some basic HTML.
+To contribute, it will be helpful to familiarize yourself with (in order of importance): LaTeX, Markdown, Python, Sphinx, and some basic HTML.